 The best things to do in Killarney, Ireland – 2020 update!
-Travel guide to what to see in Killarney, Ireland and make the most of a stop in this charming and welcoming town.
+Travel guide to what to see in Killarney, and make the most of a stop in this charming and welcoming town.

-Pretty and well served, it is in an enviable position just at the entrance of the Kerry peninsula and is the unofficial starting point for one of the most famous drives in the whole of Ireland: the Ring of Kerry.
+Pretty and well served, it is in an enviable position just at the entrance of the Kerry peninsula and one of the best starting points for one of the most famous drives in the whole of Ireland: the Ring of Kerry.

-After many trips to Kerry, we came out with a list of the best things to see in Killarney and tips for visiting.
+After many trips to Kerry, we came out with a list of the best things to do in Killarney and tips for visiting.
+Safe travels!

 Please note: this post contains affiliate links and, should you make a purchase through them, we might make a small commission at no extra cost to you.